Sally Ride Fellowship

 • Is a U.S. citizen or U.S. permanent resident (green card holder) due to export control regulations at our host companies

-• If you find yourself ineligible for this program or are looking for more opportunities, we encourage you to check out our sister programs, the Brooke Owens Fellowship, the Patti Grace Smith Fellowship, the Matthew Isakowitz Fellowship, the Zed Factor Fellowship, and the Zenith Canada Pathways Fellowship!
+• If you find yourself ineligible for this program or are looking for more opportunities, we encourage you to check out our sister programs, the Brooke Owens Fellowship, the Patti Grace Smith Fellowship, the Zed Factor Fellowship, and the Zenith Canada Pathways Fellowship!

 2. Gather Materials: Resume & Transcript